Putting Our Knowledge And Experience To Work

 Commercial Truck Accident Lawyer in Covington and Cincinnati

 That’s why you need to beat them at their own game.
 They may have their own liability attorneys, but you have The Lawrence Firm.
-If you suffer injuries in a traffic collision with a big rig due to a negligent driver or other negligent party, it is essential to have our skilled legal team representing your interests.
-The Covington personal injury attorneys at The Lawrence Firm, PSC, defend your rights across both Kentucky and Ohio, pursuing fair compensation for the injuries you suffered and aggressively defending your claim to ensure you receive the best possible settlement for your damages.
+If you suffer injuries in a traffic collision with a big rig due to a negligent driver or other negligent parties, it is essential to have our skilled legal team representing your interests.
+The personal injury attorneys at TLF defend your rights across both Northern Kentucky and Ohio, pursuing fair compensation for the injuries you suffered and aggressively defending your claim to ensure you receive the best possible settlement for your damages.

 What is a Commercial Vehicle?

 A commercial vehicle is registered or titled to a business.
-Company cars, semi-trucks, fleet vehicles, and other automobiles used for business purposes fall under “commercial vehicle.”
+Company cars, semi-trucks, fleet vehicles, and other automobiles used for business purposes all fall under the term “commercial vehicle.”
 Additionally, any truck weighing more than 26,001 lbs is also automatically considered a commercial vehicle.

 Ohio Commercial Vehicle Rules and Regulations